 Potential Benefits of CBD Products

-Advocates have touted the benefits of the substance for years, but CBD products continue growing more visible in the marketplace, following a trend relaxing marijuana laws across the country.
-Though it is derived from cannabis, CBD doesn’t contain the psychoactive component, Tetrahydrocannabinol (THC), known to cause the high experienced with marijuana use.
+Advocates have touted the benefits of the substance for years, but CBD products continue growing more visible in the marketplace, following a trend of relaxing marijuana laws across the country.
+Though it is derived from cannabis, CBD doesn’t contain the psychoactive component, Tetrahydrocannabinol (THC), known to cause the high experience with marijuana use.

 More research is needed to confirm its effectiveness in treating various conditions, but it is thought some of the benefits associated with the therapeutic substance may include:

 - Lessens cancer treatment side effects such as pain, vomiting, and nausea